 As you’ve probably gathered by now, I think the suggestion that every engaged couple should have a prenup is silly.
 Two engaged people without any money starting their lives together shouldn’t create a $2,000 legal bill.
 And if they eventually split up, they should be OK with equally splitting what they made together.

-- People with money, at least if they would like to leave the relationship with at least as much as they came in with.
+- People with money, at least if they would like to leave the relationship with as much as they came in with.
 It doesn’t have to be big money: If I’m marrying someone with $100 million and I come in with $25,000, I still might want to protect my $25,000.

 - People who might inherit, at least if they want to make sure family property, heirlooms or money stay in the family.

 - People whose partners have debt, at least if they want to make sure their partner’s debt problems never become theirs.

 - People who own a business, at least if they want to make absolutely sure the business remains entirely theirs no matter what.

 - People whose income might radically increase, at least if they don’t want to potentially share it with anyone in the form of support after divorce.

 - People with children from other marriages, at least if they want to make sure certain assets pass to their kids — rather than to their partner — upon death.

 Saving money on prenups